PipedreamHQ/pipedream/docs/docs/destinations/http/README.md

   data, // HTTP payload
   headers, // An object containing custom headers, e.g. { "Content-Type": "application/json" }
-  params, // An object containing query string parameters as key-value pairs auth // An object that contains a username and password property, for HTTP basic auth });
+  params, // An object containing query string parameters as key-value pairs auth, // An object that contains a username and password property, for HTTP basic auth });
 ```